vivint/selenium-docker/docs/source/index.rst

 caching.

-MIT licensed source code is available at LICENSE.
+Apache 2.0 licensed source code is available in the ``LICENSE`` file.

+Code is hosted on Github, `vivint/selenium-docker <https://github.com/vivint/selenium-docker>`_.

 Contents